symopsio/sym-approval-template-starter/README.md

 #### Environments

-Both the `integrations` and `flows` folders contain two starter environments: `prod` and `sandbox`.
-These environments solve the problem of how you can update and test your flows once you've already got users working with them.
-When you're just starting out, the prod and sandbox flows will typically look very similar.
+The `integrations` and `flows` folders contain a `sandbox` environment.
+Once you've finished validation in sandbox, you can create the prod environment.
+Multiple environments solve the problem of how you can update and test your flows once you've already got users working with them.